brtdesign/brtdesign.github.io/work/af-december2016/index.md

     <li>Updated the page &lt;title&gt; element to accurately represent the specific page, and be more &lsquo;click through friendly&rsquo;</li>
     <li>Added the pattern attribute to number inputs to force mobiles to use the number only, telephone style on-screen keyboard.
 Additionally added select-on-focus to these inputs for browsers that support it (not Safari)</li>
     <li>Made category filters sticky when scrolling, so they are always available</li>
     <li>Increased prominence of the product titles to improve scannability</li>
     <li>Created extra breakpoints to reflow the layout according to the available screen size</li>
     <li>Added breadcrumb style navigation to allow moving up the categories, and used the current page category as the crucial &lt;h1&gt; element</li>
     <li>Increased size of image thumbnails for clarity</li>
     <li>Visually simplified the &lsquo;Save up to 70%&rsquo; messaging.
 Front-loaded those statements with the key figure</li>
-        <li>Used the full width of the screen - there is a lot to display!</li>
+    <li>Used the full width of the screen - there is a lot to display!
+In production this would likely need an upper limit</li>
 </ul>

 <h3>Things I specifically haven't done</h3>